rajasoun/study-notes/machine-learning.md

 > or

+We, humans, learn mostly from our past experiences.
+Let us take an example, remember the first time we started using smartphones.
+During the first time experience, we might have performed the class of tasks like switching on/ off the phone, browse the Internet, listen to music, ordering food etc.
+We consider ourselves learnt the skills of using a smartphone if we do the same task faster next time.

+A human is said to learn
+   from experience of smartphone usage
+   with respect to class of tasks like switching on/ off the phone, browse the Internet, listen to music, ordering food etc. and performance measure  faster,
+if our performance at tasks improves with experience measured by fastness

 “A computer program is said to learn
    from experience E
    with respect to some class of tasks T
    and performance measure P,
 if its performance at tasks in T, as measured by P, improves with experience E.”
  — Tom Michel.

 Example-1:
 Suppose your email program watches which emails you do or do not mark as spam, and based on that learns how to filter spam better.
 What is the task T in this setting?